-- The course is taught primarily by Rabbi Hannah Elkin, one of Wilshire’s rabbis, with guest teaching times from other rabbis and cantors in the Wilshire clergy team.
+- The course is taught primarily by Rabbi Hannah Elkin, with other rabbis and cantors in the Wilshire clergy team as occasional guest teachers.

-- A course booklist will be provided after registration, and a syllabus with weekly readings will be provided at the beginning of the course.
+- A course booklist and syllabus with weekly readings will be provided prior to the beginning of the course.

 - Attendance is mandatory, though if you are unable to make a class because of extenuating circumstances, make up assignments will be available.

-- Missing more than two classes could make you ineligible for conversion with this cohort.
+- Missing more than two classes could make you ineligible for conversion.